Piano Concerto (Dvořák)

 The Concerto for Piano and Orchestra in G minor, Op.
 33, is the only piano concerto by Czech composer Antonín Dvořák.
 Written in 1876, it was the first of three concertos that Dvořák completed, followed by the Violin Concerto, Op.
 53 from 1879 and the Cello Concerto, Op.
 104, written in 1894–1895.
-The piano concerto is probably the least known and least performed of Dvořák's concertos.
+The piano concerto is the least known and least performed of Dvořák's concertos.

-As the eminent music critic Harold C. Schonberg put it, Dvořák wrote "an attractive Piano Concerto in G minor with a rather ineffective piano part, a beautiful Violin Concerto in A minor, and a supreme Cello Concerto in B minor".
+As the music critic Harold C. Schonberg put it, Dvořák wrote "an attractive Piano Concerto in G minor with a rather ineffective piano part, a beautiful Violin Concerto in A minor, and a supreme Cello Concerto in B minor".